taniarascia/taniarascia.com/content/posts/2020-02-12-understanding-map-and-set-javascript.md

 set.add('Chopin') // Set will still contain 3 unique values
 ```

-<$>[note]
-**Note**: The same equality comparison that applies to Map keys applies to Set items.
+> **Note**: The same equality comparison that applies to Map keys applies to Set items.
 Two objects that have the same value but do not share the same reference will not be considered equal.
-<$>

 You can also initialize Sets with an Array of values.
 If there are duplicate values in the array, they will be removed from the Set.